zak-blake/dealfinder/README.md

 - limit the number of events on the home page (what's happening today)
 - filter out tilde from data
 - require user fields
+- highlight events that are today on the owner show page

 ## Backlog